-Healthy Sprouted Spelt Mediterranean Salad.
+Flavorful Sprouted Spelt Mediterranean Salad.
 I wish everyone knew just how delicious sprouted grains are!
-I mean they are totally healthy, don’t get me wrong.
-But, they are also really good too!
-I love the texture and flavor it adds to salads, especially one like this!
+They are so delicious and I really love them in salads.
+The texture and flavor it adds to salads, especially one like this!
 I used spelt, but you can use any grain you prefer.

 The hard part is over, now it is time to assemble the salad.
 I used kale, cucumber, tomatoes, and fresh mozzarella in mine.
 You can use whatever you choose!

 Start by massaging the kale.
 This makes it so much more tender, and milder flavor.
 Cut the kale off the stems and into chunks.
 Then, drizzle the kale with a little olive oil, fresh lemon juice, and a sprinkle of salt.
 Then, massage your kale.
 I do this for about a minute, it doesn't take too long.